 Doran's items are awesome.
 They give you great early game stats, and the damage block on Doran's Shield specifically is fantastic against autoattackers.
 It's not uncommon for a good Renekton build to have at least 1 or 2 Doran's items to help you reach your other, more important purchases.
 They do have their downsides, however.
 In the end, they do they delay your more core items, and they start to become a bit of a gold sink if you buy too many.

 A great item early game that offers everything a Renekton player wants: AD, flat Armor Pen, and Cooldown Reduction.
 I like to sit on Brutalizer unless my team could make good use out of an early Black Cleaver.
-The armor shred synergizes quite well with your E and could potential affect the entire enemy team.
-It's not entirely necessary to pick up a Brutalizer if you don't need your cooldowns to compete in lane.
-I would highly advise getting one against champions who have superior cooldowns though, like Riven.
+Ghostblade has really great stats for its cost, but the active isn't the most useful other than thee movespeed.

 While Frozen Mallet is good on Renekton, I would say it's just a tad expensive for the stats it gives you.
 You should be looking at the other Giants Belt items instead unless you absolutely need the guaranteed slow.
 At the end of the day, Frozen Mallet is a utility item that fits into a very niche role.

 Atma's is pretty bad.
 If you need armor there are plenty of other viable options, and if you need damage, well, there are other options for that too.
-"But Rusty, that's not the point.
-It gives you a bit of both in one item slot!"
-Yea, you know what else does that?
-Sunfire Cape.
-Of course Atma's gives you a bit of crit chance, but considering Renekton doesn't make the best use of that stat, it's almost useless to us.
-Basically, Sunfire does everything Atma's does but better.
 It's kind of in a bad spot right now.

 If you're a high priority target, or you need to dive into the back line to fight a carry, this is a good route to take.
-If you can get this item before 30 minutes where teamfights really start to happen, you should have an advantage because their carries are forced to either engage you or run away from the fight.
 GA is also gamechanging in the late game when respawn timers are so long or the next fight will determine who wins and who loses.

 I think Ravenous Hydra is the best DPS item you can get on Renekton.
-Think of it like an offensive version of Sunfire Cape.
-It allows you to push waves instantly once you group them up, it gives you more AoE damage, the health regen is pretty nice in lane, and it can cancel your W animation.
-You can also just sit on the Tiamat without going the distance to upgrade it, which is nice considering you can use the 1400g elsewhere if you choose to do so.
+It allows you to push waves instantly once you group them up, it gives you more AoE damage, the health regen is good in lane, and it can cancel your W animation.
+You can also just sit on the Tiamat without going the distance to upgrade it, which is nice considering you can use the 1400g required to buy Hydra and put it towards tank items.

 Bad item Renekton.
 Attackspeed is one of the least beneficial items on him and Wit's End doesn't have the best synergy with Renekton as a champion.

-Ok guys, let me drop some knowledge onto you about Trinity Force.
+Ok guys, let me rant a little bit about Trinity Force.
 I will admit, it's an ok item on Renekton.
 The sheen procs, the HP, the movespeed, the chasing ability - all the stats, minus the mana, are useable in some form or another.
 But if mid-game rolls around and all you have to show for it are some dorans blades and a TriForce, then your team is going to get rolled in skirmishes.
 The items I suggested are much better at fulfilling the role your team needs mid game.
 TriForce is cool, but you just dropped 4K gold for something that offers very little survivability in terms of HP and resistances.
 Just because Dominus gives you bonus HP doesn't mean you can build something as purely offensive as Trinity Force is.
-At the end of the day, Trinity is a #ForeverLuxury item.
+At the end of the day, Trinity is a luxury item.